 Nothing brings your work to a screeching halt quite like an error message – especially if it involves security.
 A notice reading, “This site can’t provide a secure connection” can be confusing and alarming.
 If you’re receiving it on your MAMP installation, it can also be disruptive, since these sites are often local testing installations.

 This issue usually involves a problem with your web browser or your site’s SSL certificate.
-Fortunately, fixing it is relatively easy.
-It might be as simple as clearing your browser’s cache.
+Fortunately, fixing it might be as simple as clearing your browser’s cache.

-In this article, we’ll take a look at the most common causes of this error message.
-Then we’ll walk you through how to troubleshoot and fix it, so you can get back to more important things.
+This article takes a look at the most common causes of this error message and walks you through how to troubleshoot and fix it, so you can get back to more important things.
 Let’s jump right in!

 HTTPS offers major security advantages over HTTP, but it also comes with strict requirements to ensure compliance.
 One of them is the presence of a valid SSL certificate.

 One thing to note about this error is that its presentation can vary significantly from one browser to another.
-However, in every case, the message will mention secure connections in some form.
+However, in every case, the message from each error mentions secure connections in some form.

 Here’s what the message looks like in Google Chrome: